 ML helps make lead scoring methods more robust and reliable.
 By actively monitoring and processing user behavior data, ML helps marketers paint a more accurate profile of their prospects and qualify ones that can offer them more value.

-By assessing how a customer interacts with their mobile and web platforms, ML algorithms also help marketers better target their intended audiences and provide them personalized experiences on these platforms to drive engagement and click-through rates.
+By assessing how a customer interacts with their mobile and web platforms, ML algorithms also help marketers better target their intended audiences and provide them personalized experiences.
+Significantly improving customer engagement and click-through rates.

 Moreover, Sentiment Analysis via ML can help marketers better understand how customers feel about their products and services.
-Whether it’s direct correspondence with your brand or comments on social media, ML algorithms can help deduce if customer sentiment is positive or negative so that the company can engage the customer accordingly.
+Whether it’s direct correspondence with your brand or comments on social media, ML algorithms can help deduce positive & negative customer sentiments. – Allowing businesses to make informed decisions.

 One needs to look no further than how much the likes of Google and Amazon are investing in this technology as well as the staggering rate at which advances are being made by researchers at DeepMind and OpenAI, to ascertain how big a role ML will play in our lives in the near future.